-Hands-on recycling is permitted for materials that can be handled by workers without restrictions for any kind of recycling operations.
-The limit has generally been assumed to be 10 $\mu$ Sv/hr.
-A factor of ten lower limit should be considered by designers in consideration of the "As Low As Reasonably Achievable" principle, meaning a limit of 1 $\mu$ Sv/hr for hands-on recycling.
+For the recycling dose, we adopted an approximate but conservative method based on the contact gamma dose rate.
+Hands-on recycling is permitted for materials that exhibit a recycling dose of 10 μ Sv/hr or less.
+A factor of ten lower limit should be considered by designers in consideration of the "As Low As Reasonably Achievable" principle, meaning a limit of 1 μ Sv/hr for hands-on recycling.

-Radiation degrades optical, electric, mechanical, and physical properties of sensitive elements.
-Routine remote-handling operations of fission waste are done in a gamma dose rate of 3000 Sv/hr.
-A recycling study is currently underway at Culham to better understand what is feasible for fusion materials recycling from all aspects, not only radiological [13].
 We recommend the 3000 Sv/hr limit for advanced remote recycling equipment, recognizing that the old 10 mSv/hr value is arbitrary and very conservative.